j3din00b/glab/README.md

 ![GLab](docs/assets/glab-logo.png)

-GLab is an open source GitLab CLI tool bringing GitLab to your terminal next to where you are already working with `git` and your code without switching between windows and browser tabs.
-Work with issues, merge requests, **watch running pipelines directly from your CLI** among other features.
+GLab is an open source GitLab CLI tool.
+It brings GitLab to your terminal, next to where you are already working with `git` and your code, without switching between windows and browser tabs.
+While it's powerful for issues and merge requests, `glab` does even more:

+- View, manage, and retry CI/CD pipelines directly from your CLI.
+- Create changelogs.
+- Create and manage releases.
+- Ask GitLab Duo Chat questions about Git.
+- Manage GitLab agents for Kubernetes.

-`glab` is available for repositories hosted on GitLab.com and self-managed GitLab instances. `glab` supports multiple authenticated GitLab instances and automatically detects the authenticated hostname from the remotes available in the working Git directory.
+`glab` is available for repositories hosted on GitLab.com, GitLab Dedicated, and GitLab Self-Managed.
+It supports multiple authenticated GitLab instances, and automatically detects the authenticated hostname from the remotes available in your working Git directory.

 ![command example](docs/assets/glabgettingstarted.gif)